Chinook Salmon, Oncorhynchus tshawytscha

 Chinook spawn in streams over beds of large gravel, near riffles.
 Within two weeks after spawning, adult chinook die.
 Chinook compete with other salmon and trout for scarce spawning grounds.
 The following spring the eggs hatch, and the young usually remain in the river for one year before they migrate down to the lake.

 Once in the lake, males tend to remain for 1-2 years and females for 3-4 years.
-The King Salmon average a weight of 30 to 40 pounds and 38 inches in length.
+Most Michigan Chinook salmon average approximately 15 pounds, but can reach 20 to 25 pounds or even upwards of 30 pounds.

 Young chinook in rivers eat insects, insect larvae and crustaceans; adults in the lakes eat fish almost exclusively.
 In the Great Lakes, smelt and alewives make up their main diet.